 The most recently enacted reauthorization act is the Fixing America's Surface Transportation (FAST) Act signed on December 4, 2015.
-The FAST Act builds on its predecessor the 2012 Moving Ahead for Progress in the 21st Century Act, commonly called MAP-21 which builds from its predecessor, 2005the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users, commonly called SAFETEA-LU, which builds from its predecessor, the Transportation Equity Act for the 21st Century (TEA-21).
+The FAST Act builds on its predecessor theincorporates many of the aspects of its predecessor, the 2012 Moving Ahead for Progress in the 21st Century Act, commonly called MAP-21 which builds from its predecessor, 2005the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users, commonly called SAFETEA-LU, which builds from its predecessor, the Transportation Equity Act for the 21st Century (TEA-21).
 Key transportation planning products adopted after July 1, 2007, must comply with MAP-21 SAFETEA-LU.
 MAP-21SAFETEA-LU expired on September 30, 201409 and a series of continuing resolutions have ensured the flow of federal transportation dollars.
 The Denver region will continue to follow the tenets and rules associated with MAP-21 as they are finalized ore SAFETEA-LU until such time as new authorization legislation has been enacted.